Watdafuc220/SfM-2/README.md

 For research collaboration, business inquiries, or technical support:
 - GitHub Issues for technical questions
-- Email: [your-email] for business inquiries
+- Email: inquires@waycoreinc.com for business inquiries

 ---